Eluinhost/SpecInfo/README.md

 **Supports Spigot 1.8+ and Java 7+**

 All log messages are sent to console and all online spectators.
-Spectators can click on `TP` in the message to teleport to the associated player with the message.
-Anyone with the permission `uhc.specinfo.specate` will also receive spectate log messages and be able to TP (permission default is false, you must use a permission plugin to give it).
+Spectators can click on the player name in the message to teleport to the associated player with the message.
+Some messages also contain coordinates to where the event happened that can be teleported to.
+Anyone with the permission `uhc.specinfo.specate` will also receive log messages and be able to TP (permission default is false, you must use a permission plugin to give it if you want to use it without spectator mode).

 # Logging